teambit/docs/docs/build-pipeline/01-overview.md

 id: overview
 title: Overview
 ---
-The Build Pipeline is responsible for sequencing and executing the Build Tasks set for a component.
-A component's series of Build Tasks is composed of tasks set by Bit and by its [environment](/docs/environments/overview).
-It consists of tasks for testing it and generating the needed artifacts for it to become an independent building block (its distributable code, `package.json`, [component preview](todo), etc.)
+The Build Pipeline is an [Environment Service](/docs/environments/environment-services) responsible for sequencing and executing the Build Tasks set for a component.
+A component's default series of Build Tasks is composed of tasks set by Bit and by its [environment](/docs/environments/overview).
+It consists of tasks for testing it and for generating the artifacts needed for it to become an independent building block (its distributable code, `package.json`, [component preview](todo), etc.)

 The build process runs before a component gets a new release version and serves as a prerequisite of it.
 If any task in the build process fails, the tagging process is aborted.
 ## Isolated builds